leonelgalan/site/os.md

 ### binarylogic/settingslogic

-- [#63 Adds an environment_vars_fallback to the Settingslogic class](https://github.com/binarylogic/settingslogic/pull/63): Closed, author recommened other gem that already had the feature I was proposing.
+- [#63 Adds an environment_vars_fallback to the Settingslogic class](https://github.com/binarylogic/settingslogic/pull/63): Closed, author recommended other gem that already had the feature I was proposing.

 ## Developer Tools